Sedona Foreclosure Homes

 5 Important Facts To Know When Buying Sedona AZ Foreclosure Homes

 - In Arizona, the primary method of deed of trust foreclosure is non-judicial.
-Arizona law does not permit foreclosed homeowners to redeem the home after a nonjudicial foreclosure.
+Arizona law doesn’t allow the redemption of the home after a nonjudicial foreclosure.
 In a number of states, the previous owner can redeem or repurchase the home within a period of time after the foreclosure (Alabama is 12 months).
 This would definitely put a crimp in any plans to repair the home prior to the expiration of the redemption period.
 Not a problem in Arizona though.

 - The foreclosure of a home in Arizona should clear the Title of liens.
-The deed will be conveyed as a Special Warranty Deed.
+You will receive a Special Warranty Deed.
 If you sell the home later, it will transfer as a General Warranty Deed.
 You still want Title Insurance just to be safe.

 - Don’t expect the bank to do any repairs.
 They sell foreclosure homes in ‘As Is’ condition.
 Rarely are they negotiable on this unless it has a poor roof condition that will affect the appraisal.
 Even then it’s not a sure thing that they will do the roof repair.